DataDog/the-monitor/mongodb/monitoring-mongodb-performance-metrics-wiredtiger.md

 ## Recap

-In this post we’ve explored the metrics you should monitor to keep tabs on your MongoDB cluster.
+In this post we’ve explored the metrics you should keep tabs on when monitoring MongoDB.
 If you are just getting started with MongoDB, monitoring the metrics in the list below will provide visibility into your database’s health, performance, resource usage, and may help identify areas where tuning could provide significant benefits:

 -   [Throughput metrics](#throughput)
 -   [Database performance](#dbperf)